 - SFFILM Documentary Film Fund: grantmaking, project development

-- One-off fellowships, inclusive of New American Fellowship, Vulcan Fellowship, Dolby, Djerassi Screenwriting Fellowship, and the Untitled Rachel Holbrook project
+- Other fellowships, inclusive of New American Fellowship, Dolby Institute Fellowship, Djerassi Screenwriting Fellowship

 - Maintain and nurture relationships with all current SFFILM Makers funders.

-- Identify relationships with potential future SFFILM Makers funders.
-Advise on cultivation and stewardship strategy in collaboration with the Development team.
+- Help the Development department identify relationships with potential future SFFILM Makers funders.
+Advise on cultivation and stewardship strategy in collaboration with Development teams.

-- Work closely with Communications department on Artist Development’s integration into Comms strategy, especially as it relates to SFFILM supported films.
+- Work closely with Communications department on Artist Development’s integration into communication strategy, especially as it relates to SFFILM supported films.

-- Oversee daily FilmHouse programming and SFFILM Invest programs during the SFFILM Festival.
+- Oversee FilmHouse programming and Filmmaker Meetings during the SFFILM Festival.

-- Guide strategic holistic planning of Makers activities including filmmaker presentations, industry and artist led talks, masterclasses, and panels.
+- Strategic holistic planning of Makers activities including filmmaker presentations, industry and artist led talks, masterclasses and panels.

 - Foster and maintain strategic relationships with partner organizations, industry professionals, and key talent; leverage these relationships for Makers activities.